flexo82/lightning-guides/fee-management.md

 Fees on the lightning network is still a very mysterious thing.
 There is no right way of doing it.
 Fee management seems to be shrouded in secrecy, however, i think the reason there are no guides is that noone has found a the secret sauce to run a profitable node without taking care of your channels as they were your kids.
 Channels needs constant care and grooming if you want to run a profitable routing node.

 As i mentioned in the intro, my aim is not to be profitable, however it is a nice side effect of running a routing node.
 I have earned back the sats i have spend on opening channels and rebalancing, but it is not enough for me to retire in any way.
-I may be lucky if i can buy a cup of coffee once in a while
+I may be lucky if i can buy a cup of coffee once in a while.
 When i started my routing node, my aim was to help the network.
 I decided i wanted to run a low fee node in the hopes people would automatically discover it on [1ML](https://1ml.com/node/03b75897555da10fc84c93fd1543f4e166a025582057dd58a97c029baba2deb1ab), but of course that did not happen.

 I started out like most new people having my fees at the default you get out of the box.
 I run [RaspiBliz](https://github.com/rootzoll/raspiblitz) node on a RP4 which uses [LND](https://github.com/lightningnetwork/lnd).